adotsch/datasets/taxi/README.md

 Some trips seeming go backward in time (Marty McFly?) or take too long.
 These records are identified in the _cleant_ function and moved into the _taxi_dirty_ table.

+## Enumerations

+Some colums are enumeration by design, such as _vendor_name_, _rate_code_, _payment_type_.
+These columns have their own sym file, so the codes can be changed to proper names in the sym file when the HDB is built.

 ## How to build a HDB with only a subset of the columns

+It is possible to build the HDB from only a subset of the data, but it is also possible to ignore certain colunms.
+All you have to do is to change the type of the column to be ignored to " " in _build.q_ in the _all_cols_ table at the begining of the script.